This paddler is riding the Scout. She’s wearing an inflatable belt-pack PFD

 |<90||<76 Liters||<72 Liters||<68 Liters|

 |250||213 Liters||200 Liters||188 Liters|

 |270||230 Liters||216 Liters||202 Liters|

 Rigid fiberglass SUPs are made with durable, smooth epoxy/fiberglass construction.

 Here are a couple of Boardworks Kraken paddleboards on the bow of a cruising sailboat.
 SUPs are great for exploring remote harbors.

 Inflatable SUPs like the Fiji, Seeker and Bora Bora aren’t inflatable pool toys, but are similar to our high-pressure-floored inflatable boats, meaning that they offer performance and durability comparable to fiberglass boards.
 Rigid because they’re inflated to 12-15psi, they excel in portability, fitting into your small car or tiny apartment.

-Soft SUP boards like the Orca feature a dense foam core wrapped in a softer foam layer on top, and hard plastic surface on the underside.
+Soft SUP boards feature a dense foam core wrapped in a softer foam layer on top, and hard plastic surface on the underside.
 Due to their inexpensive cost and durability, they’re a great choice for those first entering the sport.
 Serious beginner riders who stick with the sport may “outgrow” the soft SUP boards and may want to consider a cruiser or hybrid model.

 Rail Curve: The rail curve, or board shape, affects the turning capabilities of the board.
 A curvier shape will generate a tighter turning radius with less stability, whereas a straighter shape will produce greater stability with less maneuverability.